-To encourage more people to discover how easy and enjoyable riding a bike can be, the Transport Agency has partnered with Love to Ride to develop the Aotearoa Bike Challenge, a national bike initiative that is returning for its second year and will take place in February 2018.
+To encourage more people to discover how easy and enjoyable riding a bike can be, the Transport Agency partnered with Love to Ride to develop the Aotearoa Bike Challenge, a national bike initiative.

-Organisations from across New Zealand are encouraged to take part in the challenge and get their staff and department teams to compete to see who can get the most people to ride a bike.
-There are some exciting prizes and spot prizes on offer as an extra incentive to take part.
+Organisations from across New Zealand are encouraged to take part, getting their staff and teams to compete to see who can get the most people to ride a bike.

 More than 5,200 New Zealanders got on their bikes during the October mini challenge including almost 4,000 new riders.